akakadiaris/akakadiaris/README.md

 ### Hi Y'all 👋

-I am currently a first-year Masters student in the Masters in Data Science program at Columbia University with a graduation date of May 2024.
-I am interested in the intersection of Machine Learning and Artificial Intelligence in the Healthcare industry.
+I graduated in May from the Master's in Data Science program at Columbia University.
+My academic focus is on the intersection of Machine Learning and Artificial Intelligence in the healthcare industry, where I aim to leverage data-driven technologies to solve critical healthcare challenges.

-Before starting my Masters, I graduated from The George Washington University in Washington, DC, with a BS in Business Analytics and a minor in Computer Science in May 2022.
-After graduating, I worked at IBM as an Associate Developer in the IBM Federal Consulting Group.
+Before starting my Master’s, I graduated from The George Washington University in Washington, DC, in May 2022 with a BS in Business Analytics and a minor in Computer Science.
+After graduation, I worked as an Associate Developer in the IBM Federal Consulting Group, where I gained hands-on experience in developing data solutions for clients across various sectors, including government.

-I was awarded the NSF CISE Graduate Fellowship (https://www.nsf.gov/cise/CSGrad4US/) and currently applying to start my PhD in Computer Science Fall 2024.
+I was honored to receive the NSF CISE Graduate Fellowship (https://www.nsf.gov/cise/CSGrad4US/) to support my graduate studies and research.
+As part of my future plans, I am currently applying for a PhD in Computer Science starting in Fall 2025.
 <!--
 **akakadiaris/akakadiaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.